-Understanding the significant opportunity to positively impact teen’s Jewish identity development and commitment to Jewish community, the Samis Foundation made an increased commitment starting in 2016 to teen engagement and developing a meaningful connection between Seattle teens and Israel.
-While this work continues to evolve, our early investments in this space have focused on a few key areas:
+The Samis Foundation believes there is a significant opportunity in our community to positively impact Jewish identity development in teens.
+With a deep commitment to Jewish community, the Foundation has continued to increase its investments in teen enrichment and engagement with a particular emphasis on developing meaningful connections between Seattle teens and Israel.
+While this work continues to evolve, our early investments in this space have focused on the following key areas:

-- Encouraging and supporting more teens to go to Israel on educational experiences.
-Our hope is that the Foundation’s support can encourage more families to consider sending their teens for a high school Israel experience, and remove the financial barriers to doing so.
-We believe it’s valuable for teens to go to Israel before a potential Birthright experience in college;
+- Encouraging and supporting teen travel to Israel and local Israel education experiences.
+Our hope is that the Foundation’s support will encourage more families to consider sending their teens for a high school Israel experience, and remove the financial barriers to doing so.
+We strongly believe in the value of teens experiencing Israel and cultivating their relationship with the country before a potential Birthright experience in college;

-- Supporting teens to be active agents in the world, making positive change today while developing skills and values they will use throughout their lives; and
+- Through involvement in youth enrichment and youth group programs, supporting teens to be active agents in the world, making positive change today while developing skills and values they will use throughout their lives; and

 - Creating a diverse, rich and meaningful menu of opportunities for Jewish teens to continue their learning and social engagement regardless of background or prior Jewish educational experience.

 The Samis Foundation supports teen enrichment and engagement through: